Frequently Asked Questions (FAQ) Regarding Applications for United States Citizenship Based on Family Relationships

 - Amerilawgroup has created a booklet on this subject which we feel will make this process very “user friendly” for you.
 We will provide this to you and if you feel you need it we can go over the entire process and questions by phone conference before your interview.
 You must be, and will be, well prepared.

 How long does it take to obtain United States citizenship?

 - Generally speaking, from the date your application is filed to the time you are sworn in as a citizen will take 5-6 months.
 This can be shorter or longer depending on how many others are applying at the same time as you, i.e. the work load of the USCIS at the time of submission.

-Mr. Knickerbocker writes: “As the attorney at AmeriLawGroup who handles Removal of Conditions I am able to provide personal and professional service at a very low price by using the latest in electronic tools to make the process fast and efficient.
+Immigration attorney Cal Knickerbocker writes: “As the attorney at AmeriLawGroup who handles Removal of Conditions and Citizenship Applications I am able to provide personal and professional service at a very low price by using the latest in electronic tools to make the process fast and efficient.
 I work directly with each client and am available by phone and email to answer questions and provide guidance through each step.
 There is no extra charge for this service!
 With over 35 years of legal experience I am able to assure success to all of my clients.
 I have served clients from Western Europe, Russia, Ukraine, UK, Africa, South America, Southeast Asia including the Philippines, plus many other areas.
-I look forward to helping you with your loved one becoming an unconditional permanent resident (LPF).
+I look forward to helping you and your loved one becoming an unconditional permanent resident (LPF) or citizen.

 Always check out any business you may deal with on the internet!